SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 -----------------------

-Whitespace has two uses: to separate tokens in the source file and to distinguish between prefix, postfix, and binary operators (see :ref:`LexicalStructure_Operators`), but is otherwise ignored.
+Whitespace has two uses: to separate tokens in the source file and to distinguish between prefix, postfix, and infix operators (see :ref:`LexicalStructure_Operators`), but is otherwise ignored.
 The following characters are considered whitespace: